1. JUMPSTART ORIENTATION

-This half-day event will give you keen insight into the many programs and services
+This half-day event gives you keen insight into the “ins and outs” of being a successful

 Your academic advisor will help you understand what classes to take and when to take

 them.
 As a new student, you’re required to meet with an advisor before you register

 and you’ll meet with one every semester during your time at UVU.

 Pick up a copy of The Dressmaker of Khair Khana to read before the fall semester starts.
 Book-related events are held all year beginning